Quiet & silent study

 There is an expectation that the level of noise in study spaces in the libraries will be kept to a minimum.
 However, there are a number of areas around the University which have been specifically designated as quiet or silent.
 Signage indicates if an area has been designated ‘quiet’ or silent’.
 Please respect your fellow students and move elsewhere if you want to chat.

 For illustrative purposes only.
 Some libraries do not permit drinks- see local signage for details.

 Designated quiet study space can be found at the following locations:

-- The David Welsh Reading Room at New College Library.
+- New College Library - The David Welsh Reading Room.

-- Floor 2 of the Noreen and Kenneth Murray Library.
+- Noreen and Kenneth Murray Library - Floor 2.

 - James Clerk Maxwell Learning and Teaching Cluster's quiet study room (Room 3315).
 Booking is not required.

 Areas designated, ‘Silent study’ are reserved for silent study only with strictly no talking.
-Silent study areas can be found:
+Silent study areas can be found at the following locations:

 - New College Library Hall.

-- 5th floor of the Main Library.
-Please note this area has no PCs, however, there are floor points where laptops can be connected.
+- Main Library - Floor 5.
+(Please note this area has no PCs, however, there are floor points where laptops can be connected).